alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-09-refuting-the-claims-that-allah-dwells-among-his-creatures.md

     url: /biography/binbaz/
 published: true
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Fatawa Shaykh Ibn Baz 1
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz 1
 summary: Generally, the corrupt belief adopted by the denying Jahmiyyah and their followers from among the Mubtadi's (those who introduce innovations in religion) is one of the most wicked and harmful beliefs.